jonburdon/boutique_ado_v1/README.md

 * Test - use card number 4242 4242 4242 4242 any CVC, and date in the future and any 5 digit postal code

-* In Stripe Dashboard - click Developers -> Events -> Check payment was successful
+* In Stripe Dashboard - click Developers -> Events -> Check payment was successful.
+MAKE SURE you select 'Viewing test data.'

 ## Useful Documentation:
 Django models, eg field types: https://docs.djangoproject.com/en/3.0/ref/models/fields/